 - Medical Care Plan

 - The most important entities as a Temporary Resident to update are Immigration, Refugees and Citizenship Canada, and the Memorial University Registrar’s Office.

-- IRCC will recognise a provincial change of name but may not recognise a change of gender.
+- IRCC will recognize a provincial change of name but may not recognize a change of gender.